monikaUPF/compilationISpros/README.md

 If you use the material included in this repository or modify the code please cite the following publication:

      - [1] Domínguez, M., Burga, A., M. Farrús, and L. Wanner (2018).
 Compilation of Corpora to Study the Information Structure-Prosody Interface.
-Accepted for publication in the Language Resources and Evaluation Conference (LREC2018), Miyazaki, Japan.
+Proceedings of the Language Resources and Evaluation Conferece.
+Miyazaki, Japan. pp 4030-5.

 Further references: